lamhq/tech-notes/finance/2-portfolio-risk-return/2-portfolio.md

 ## Mean-variance frontier

-Mean-variance frontier is the locus of the portfolios in expected return-standard deviation space that have the minimum variance for each expected return.
-For two assets, it consists simply of all possible portfolio combinations of the two assets.
+The Mean-variance frontier is the locus of the portfolios in expected return-standard deviation space that have the minimum variance for each expected return.

-*The mean-variance frontier (also known as efficient frontier) is a graphical representation of the set of portfolios that provide the highest expected return for a given level of risk or the lowest risk for a given level of expected return.
-This frontier is obtained by optimizing the portfolio's weights to achieve the minimum variance for each expected return level.*
+For two assets, the mean variance frontier consists simply of all possible portfolio combinations of the two assets.
+It expands as we add more assets to the mix.

-*The mean-variance frontier is typically used by investors to identify the optimal mix of assets in their portfolio, based on their risk tolerance and investment objectives.*
+On the other hand, the **efficient frontier** refers to the set of portfolios that offer the highest expected return for a given level of risk or the lowest risk for a given level of expected return.
+The efficient frontier represents the combination of portfolios that provide the highest return per unit of risk, and any portfolio that lies below the efficient frontier is considered inefficient.

-The mean variance frontier expands as we add more assets to the mix.
+In summary, while both the Mean-variance frontier and the efficient frontier relate to the concept of risk and return, the Mean-variance frontier represents a curve that connects different portfolios while **the efficient frontier is a subset of those portfolios that offer the highest returns per unit of risk**.

 ![mean-variance frontier](https://analystprep.com/study-notes/wp-content/uploads/2020/01/efficient-frontier-ifm.png)